sawka/dashborg-go-sdk/README.md

 # Dashborg Go SDK

-Dashborg was built to make connecting your code to the web as simple as writing to the console, reading/writing files, and reading command line arguments.  http://dashborg.net.
+Dashborg was built to simply connect your backend code -- small scripts or large systems -- to a web UI, without all the pain of coding/configuring/hosting a frontend web stack.
+You can create and interact with a web dashboard, all within your Go code, without messing with JavaScript, Babel, Webpack, and React.  http://dashborg.net

 Live link to SDK demos:
 https://console.dashborg.net/acc/421d595f-9e30-4178-bcc3-b853f890fb8e/default/demo1